Center for Teaching, Learning, & Scholarship

-The Office of Teaching, Learning, and Scholarship supports faculty as continuously developing teacher-scholars.
-The TLS office’s work with faculty is formative, confidential, and voluntary.
+The Center for Teaching, Learning, and Scholarship (CTLS) supports faculty as continuously developing teacher-scholars.
+The center’s work with faculty is formative, confidential, and voluntary.
 It seeks to:

 - promote intentional, evidence-based, and inclusive teaching and learning practices

 - support faculty as they develop their scholarly and creative work and professional activity;

 explore the integration of scholarship and teaching that will enrich the education of

 - support the professional formation and success of faculty across their career stages at Southwestern; and